Suraj151/esp8266-framework/README.md

 `resolve_tiers()` prefers the container and falls back to running directly on the eeprom when there is no storage service or the container cannot be opened.
 A container that never existed, or one that was wiped, is rebuilt from the eeprom defaults on the next boot.

-The eeprom is opened only for the length of a defaults copy, so on a device running the container tier it holds no RAM at all — on esp8266 that is 4 KB that used to be a permanent shadow buffer.
+The eeprom is opened only for the length of a defaults copy, so on a device running the container tier it holds no RAM at all — 4 KB on esp8266 that stays available to everything else.

 A single container file is used rather than one file per table: LittleFS runs a 4096-byte block and a 64-byte inline limit, so most tables would each claim a whole block.
 One container costs one block, and every write is an in-place `editFile()` at its offset, which keeps the mode and owner the file was created with.